 Instructions

 - Combine all ingredients in a small bowl.
-Store in an airtight container.
+Use right away, or store in an airtight container in a cool, dry place for up to 6 months.

 Notes